Global well-posedness of slightly supercritical SQG equations and gradient estimate: Preliminaries

-Lastly, we denote some technical integral estimates which we will use frequently. \begin{lemma} Suppose $k$ and $m$ satisfy the prescribed conditions and $\omega:[0,\infty)\to [0,\infty)$ is a nondecreasing, continuous, concave function with $\omega(0)=0$.
-In addition, assume that there exists $0<\gamma<1$ such that
+Lastly, we denote some technical integral inequalities which we will use frequently. \begin{lemma} Suppose $k$ and $m$ satisfy the prescribed conditions and $\omega:[0,\infty)\to [0,\infty)$ is a nondecreasing, continuous function with $\omega(0)=0$.
+In addition, assume that there exists $\epsilon>0$ such that

-For sufficiently small $r$, namely $0<r<r_0$, the following inequalities hold. {\everymath{\displaystyle} \begin{enumerate}[label=(\roman*)] \item $\int_r^\infty \frac{k(\rho)}{\rho} \intd\rho \geq \frac{k(r)}{2}$. \item $\int_{r/2}^{r} \frac{\omega(\rho) k(\rho)}{\rho} \intd \rho \leq C \omega(r) k(r)$ for a constant $C>0$. \item $\int_{r}^{\infty} \omega(\rho) \left(-\frac{k'(\rho)}{\rho} + \frac{2 k(\rho)}{\rho^2} \right) \intd \rho \leq \frac{C \omega(r) k(r)}{r}$ for a constant $C>0$. \item $\int_0^r \frac{m(\rho^{-1})^2}{\rho k(\rho)} \intd \rho \leq \frac{4 m(r^{-1})^2}{k(r)}$. \item $\int_r^\infty \frac{\omega(\rho) m(\rho^{-1})}{\rho^2} \intd \rho \leq \frac{C \omega(r) m(r^{-1})}{r}$ for a constant $C>0$. \end{enumerate}} \end{lemma}
+For sufficiently small $r$, namely $0<r<r_0$, the following inequalities hold. {\everymath{\displaystyle} \begin{enumerate}[label=(\roman*)] \item $\int_r^\infty \frac{k(\rho)}{\rho} \,d\rho \geq \frac{k(r)}{2}$. \item $\int_{r/2}^{r} \frac{\omega(\rho) k(\rho)}{\rho} \,d \rho \leq C \omega(r) k(r)$ for a constant $C>0$. \item $\int_{r}^{\infty} \omega(\rho) \left(-\frac{k'(\rho)}{\rho} + \frac{2 k(\rho)}{\rho^2} \right) \,d \rho \leq \frac{C \omega(r) k(r)}{r}$ for a constant $C>0$. \item $\int_0^r \frac{m(\rho^{-1})^2}{\rho k(\rho)} \,d \rho \leq \frac{4 m(r^{-1})^2}{k(r)}$. \item $\int_r^\infty \frac{\omega(\rho) m(\rho^{-1})}{\rho^2} \,d \rho \leq \frac{C \omega(r) m(r^{-1})}{r}$ for a constant $C>0$. \end{enumerate}} \end{lemma}